Skip to Content

 No trip to Cromwell would be complete without a visit to its famous Big Fruit sculpture.
 The hard-to-miss, well-lit sculpture proudly adorns the very center of town with a giant apple, apricot, peach, and pear!
 Taking a photo here is one of the most iconic things to do in Cromwell.

-A nod to the days of old, the must-see sculpture signifies a time when certain fruit crops were the most abundant part of Cromwell’s local economy.
+A nod to the days of old, the must-see sculpture points back to a time when certain fruit crops were the most abundant part of Cromwell’s local economy.
 Stretching for miles, there were apple, pear, and apricot orchards that provided much of New Zealand’s fruit supply countrywide.

 New Zealand is also known for its big, juicy cherries – most of which come from Cromwell.
 Each year, hundreds of hectares of cherry trees are added to the region.
 Cromwell is home to New Zealand’s largest cherry producer, 45 South, which by itself accounts for 30% of the country’s overall cherry export yield.
 That’s a massive operation!